 CLUSTER indexname ON tablename

-CLUSTER instructs PostgreSQL to cluster the table specified by table based on the index specified by indexname.
+CLUSTER instructs Postgres to cluster the table specified by table approximately based on the index specified by indexname.
 The index must already have been defined on tablename.

 When a table is clustered, it is physically reordered based on the index information.
-Clustering is a one-time operation: when the table is subsequently updated, the changes are not clustered.
-That is, no attempt is made to store new or updated tuples according to their index order.
-If one wishes, one can periodically re-cluster by issuing the command again.
+The clustering is static.
+In other words, as the table is updated, the changes are not clustered.
+No attempt is made to keep new instances or updated tuples clustered.
+If one wishes, one can re-cluster manually by issuing the command again.

 In cases where you are accessing single rows randomly within a table, the actual order of the data in the heap table is unimportant.
 However, if you tend to access some data more than others, and there is an index that groups them together, you will benefit from using CLUSTER.